Enterovirus D68 (EV-D68)

 How is EV-D68 diagnosed?

-• Diagnosis for EV-D68 is done using specific laboratory tests on swabs from a patient’s
+- Diagnosis of EV-D68 is done using specific laboratory tests on swabs from a patient’s nose or throat.

 How is EV-D68 treated?